Sustainability

 A Rank

-BELS is a public evaluation system that assesses the energy efficiency of nonresidential buildings.
-A third-party organization evaluates the energy efficiency of both new and existing buildings using a Building Energy Index based on Japan’s national building energy efficiency standard.
-BELS ranks energy efficiency from five stars to one star.
+The Building-housing Energy-efficiency Labeling System, or BELS, is a Japanese government evaluation system that assesses the energy efficiency of buildings.
+A third-party organization evaluates both new and existing buildings using a Building Energy Index based on Japan’s national energy-efficiency standards.
+Until March 2024, BELS ranked energy efficiency from five stars to one star, with buildings receiving two or more stars classified as energy efficient buildings under 2016 standards.
+From April 2024 onwards, the energy efficiency ranking has widened to seven stars, with buildings receiving one or more stars classified as energy efficient buildings according to 2024 standards.

 Ichigo Kakyoin Building